MarginaliaSearch/www.marginalia.nu/content/uses/index.md

 norss: true
 ---

-Linux distribution is Gentoo, currently.
-Been on Debian forever, but since it's approaching 20 years since last I used Gentoo, I decided to give it a go.
-Feels oddly familiar.
-So far less yak shaving than I'd anticipated.
+Linux distribution is Arch.
+Been bouncing between Debian, Debian-likes (was on Pop! for a long while), Slackware, and recently Gentoo.
+What I'd really like is Arch with OpenRC but that sadly isn't a thing as far as I'm aware.

 Window manager is XFCE4 with the Chicago95 theme.
 KDE-stuff has the reactionary theme.
 It's not a perfect fit, but it's close enough that it doesn't grate the senses too much.
 More visually consistent than most other desktop environments, even actual (2020s) Windows.